simon-ritchie/apysc/docstring_markdowns/apysc/_event/enter_frame_mixin.md

 - `handler_name`: str
   - Target handler's name.
-- `millisecond_intervals`: Number
+- `millisecond_interval`: Number
-  - Millisecond intervals.
+  - Millisecond interval.
 This value depends on an FPS setting.
 - `is_stopped`: Boolean
   - A boolean to control an animation loop.
 - `loop_func_name`: str